-✓VOTAS - 6 features a 'pattern sequencer' which allows 1 bar patterns to be created, edited and played.
+NOTAS-6 features a 'pattern sequencer' which allows nominally 1 bar patterns to be created, edited and played.
 Each pattern can contain a series of notes, parameter changes and controller events.
-There are 96 time-steps per pattern (which correspond to the 24 PPQN MIDI ticks).
+There are 96 time-steps per pattern.

 The start-time, pitch, velocity, duration, micro-tune and patch of each note can be adjusted.
-In pattern mode each 1-bar pattern plays in a loop.
+In pattern mode a single pattern plays in a loop.
 The start and end time of the pattern can be adjusted.
 In record mode the note data can be recorded into the active pattern using incoming MIDI data.